nathanlane/nathanlane.github.io/_posts/2019-01-16-industrial-policy-a-round-up-of-historical-case-studies-and-beyond.md

 author: Nathaniel

 ---
-This is a bit of a literature review of recent papers on industrial policy, and related topics, focusing on work coming from economic historians.
-It is taken somewhat, but not entirely, from an upcoming literature review I have written on the empirics of industrial policy.
+This is a short literature review of recent papers on industrial policy (and related topics) , focusing on work coming from economic historians.
+It is taken somewhat--though not entirely--from an upcoming literature review I have written on the empirics of industrial policy.
+(Stay tuned for more contemporary policy discussions.)

 **I. Output Protection: Temporary and Otherwise.**
 ![](/uploads/2019/01/17/e010782410-v8.jpg)